 Galvanizing furnaces differ depending on the type of fuel.
-Gas heating is the most commonly used, but there are also electrically heated and oil-fueled furnaces.
+Gas heating is the most commonly used, but there are also electrically heated and fueled furnaces.
 Electric heating is rarely used due to high energy consumption, low profitability in comparison with gas heating, as well as due to the complex heating system.
 However, in areas with cheaper electricity (for example, close to major power plants), this type of heating can be economically feasible.
-Oil-fueled furnaces are also rarely used compared to other furnaces.
+Furnaces are also rarely used compared to other furnaces.

 In turn, gas furnaces are subdivided into flat flame and high speed furnaces.
 When using flat flame heating, burners are arranged on the bath’s perimeter, and the burner’s flame directly heats the bath’s wall.
 When using high-speed heating, burners are arranged diagonally, opposite each other and heat the air, which flows around the bath at a high speed, thereby transferring heat.
 The furnace waste gases are run through special heat exchangers; and this heat is then used for heating of chemical treatment baths or drying furnace.